Invasion of Algiers (1830): Battle of Staoueli

 As the French were slowly disembarking their troops and equipment, Hussein Dey's three Beys, from Oran, Titteri and Medea, and various caids had answered the call to arms and started gathering forces in a large camp on the nearby plateau of Staoueli.

 Convinced that fear alone was keeping the French from making any move forward, the Algerian forces, led by Ibrahim Agha, came down from the plateau on the early morning of 19 June and attacked the two French divisions that had already disembarked.

 The Algerian assault was repulsed and the French forces followed the Algerians to their camp up the hill.
 French artillery fire and bayonet charges eventually turned the Algerian retreat into a general rout.
 By midday the French had captured the Algerian camp and many of the forces assembled by the Dey went back home.
 In the camp, the French found riches, weapons, food and livestock that the Algerians had abandoned there while they fled.

 Despite the French success, Bourmont decided not to move any further until all the forces had been disembarked.
 Meanwhile, in Algiers, Hussein Dey spent the next three days actively trying to gather the forces that had scattered after the battle.
 Everyday more and more of them arrived to the city, and soon the apparent inaction of the French gave the Algerians renewed confidence.

 Battle of Sidi Khalef

 On the morning of 24 June, Algerian forces came back on Staoueli plateau and deployed themselves in front of French outposts.
 As the 1st French division started marching toward them in column formation, Algerian forces retreated toward the village of Sidi Khalef at the edge of the plateau.
 After some fighting, the Algerians were routed by a bayonet charge.
 French casualties were very low on that day, but Amédée de Bourmont, one of the French commander-in-chief's four sons, was among the killed.

 Bombing of Algiers

-On July 3, Admiral Duperré and some of his warships bombed Algiers coastal defences.
+On July 3, Admiral Guy-Victor Duperré and some of his warships bombed Algiers coastal defences.
 However, French ships remained relatively far from the coast and thus caused only slight damage.